aka: Maxi, Rodders, Slugs, Hofo

 Role: Owner Bike Odyssey.
 Tour Leader.

-From this possibly wayward teenager, Sam did his degree of Archaeology at Sydney University and dug his way around the world, specialising as a Roman archaeologist.
-He has excavated across Europe from Italy to Israel, England to Egypt as well as Australia and Bermuda.
-From the nomadic field archaeologists life he moved into the academia of working in the British Museum, London.
-However after a few years of working in this exceptional institution his feet grew itchy.
+From this possibly wayward teenager, Sam did his Honours degree in Archaeology at Sydney University and dug his way around the world, specialising in Roman Republican archaeology.
+He has excavated across Europe from Italy to Israel, England to Egypt as well as in Australia and Bermuda.
+From the nomadic field archaeologists life, he moved into the academia of working in the British Museum, London which progressed to consulting for the Mellon Foundation on worldwide museum projects with the Metropolitan Museum of Art, New York and the National Gallery, London.
+However, after a few years of sedentary work his feet grew itchy!

-Being Sam's favourite figure in history, he always wanted to cycle in Hannibal's footsteps, so plotted his route through Europe and proposed the BBC to fund a documentary of him doing it.
+Being Sam's favourite figure in history, and spending all of his spare time on the bike, Sam always wanted to cycle in Hannibal, the Carthaginian general who took on the might of Rome's, footsteps.
+So in 2005 he researched and plotted Hannibal's route through Europe and proposed to the BBC to fund a documentary of him doing so (which they did in 2009).
 See more here.
 Sam says "Riding On Hannibal's trail with my brothers for the BBC was an unforgettable journey which had to be shared - it truly is the ride through the highlights of Europe.
 Therefore, I wanted to give others the opportunity to experience what I had so I created a tour to do so."

 Sam now resides with his partner and two children in the beautiful coastal town of Berry, Australia, where he plots new epic adventures to take you on!
 Super organised and bursting with ideas about where to take riders on, he is always happy to chat about tours you may want to do and how you want to do them.